ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-9-practice-coding.rst

               :autograde: unittest
               :practice: T

-              The following code should print "Your name is Carly and your favorite color is red".
+              The following code should print ``Your name is Carly and your favorite color is red``.
 Finish the code so that it prints the output correctly using the variables provided.
               ~~~~
               public class Test1
               {